plasmatech8/django-practice/README.md

 `request.user` is the user.
 If you are logged in as admin it will be the admin username.
 If you open an incognito window, it will be AnnoymousUser.

+# Django Templates

+Instead of writing strings in our view functions, we want to have templates.

+For this we can use the Django rendering engine (`django.shortcuts.render`).

+Our view functions can return `render(request, 'home.html', {})` to return a rendered view, with a context dictionary.

+We can create the folder `src/templates` and create `home.html`.

+Also, make sure you add the `templates` directory to `settings.py`.
+Add the directory by doing: `'DIRS': [os.path.join(BASE_DIR, 'templates')]` in the `TEMPLATES` list.

+Now our templates are being used in the webpage!